National Museum of Yemen

 The Museum recently moved to a nearby building called Dar Al-Sada (Palace of Happiness).
 The relocation was made to the newly renovated Palace because it offers the necessary space to accommodate the increasing number of artifacts throughout the history of Yemen.

-The museum contains the artifact of ancient Yemen collected from different archaeological sites.
+The museum contains artifacts of ancient Yemen collected from different archaeological sites.
 The National Museum consists of the four-story building and its room has been reserved for the presentation of rare artifacts and monuments.
-The exhibits include the artifacts of a Yemeni Imam, artifacts from Marib, ancient Kingdoms of Yemen and artificat from the Islamic States era.
+The exhibits include the artifacts of a Yemeni Imam, artifacts from Marib, ancient Kingdoms of Yemen, and artifacts from the Islamic States era.

-Dar al-Shukr was converted into National Heritage Museum in 1991 but has been closed since years ago due to the lack of preparations and overhaul.
+Dar al-Shukr was converted into the National Heritage Museum in 1991 but has been closed for many years due to the lack of preparations and overhaul.

-The museum housed over 30 thousand antiquity pieces as per 2007.
+The museum housed over 30 thousand antiquity pieces as of 2007.

+The museum closed in 2011 due to the Yemeni revolution and officially re-opened 12 years later in 2023.
+The museum sustained damage during the September 2025 Israeli attacks in Yemen.